 - Salt: Even just a little bit of salt brings out all of the flavors.

-You can certainly add more ingredients to infuse the cloves of garlic with additional flavors, but this is completely optional.
+You can certainly add more ingredients to infuse the cloves with additional flavors, but this is completely optional.
 I love adding a couple springs of fresh thyme, rosemary and red pepper flakes (for a little heat).

 How to Make Garlic Confit